 The Women’s knows that Aboriginal and Torres Strait Islander people have a deep and continuous connection to their cultural lands and traditions.
-We understand that for Aboriginal and Torres Strait Islander peoples, culture is seen as a foundation upon which everything else is built, it is holistic.
+We understand that for Aboriginal and Torres Strait Islander peoples, culture is seen as a foundation upon which everything else is built.
 Culture underpins all aspect of life, and can be thought of as connections to family, extended family and community, connection to country, expression of values, practices and belief, and the many traditional and contemporary forms of cultural expression including language and storytelling, dance, music and art.

 Asking the question

 At the Women’s, everyone is asked: “Are you or your partner of Aboriginal and Torres Strait Islander origin?”

 We would like to know if you are Aboriginal and Torres Strait Islander because we can provide more culturally-sensitive care and also alert you to services available here at the Women’s and in the community.
 Of course, it is your choice whether you tell us or not.